 - Unofficial camping at North Pool (10km North on Neds Creek Rd and then 10km west on North Pool Rd).

 - 90 kilometres to the east, a historic cattle station provides basic camping facilities at Lorna Glen Reserve.

-- Carnegie Station 353 kms east on the Gunbarrel Highway provides self catering donga-type accommodation and fuel.
+- Carnegie Station lies 353km east on the Gunbarrel Highway and provides self catering donga-type accommodation and fuel.